sagemath/trac_to_gh/Issue 97.md

 # Issue 97: Limitation of number of variables when using the GP interface

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/97

 Original creator: was